AlmaBroman/flea-finder-stockholm/README.md

 Database model diagram

 <img src="documentation/design/dbm-diagram-1.jpg">
 This diagram was created using lucid chart.
-The post model was initialilly based for the i think therfore i blog poject and then adapted and customised to this project.
+The post model was based on the "i think therfore i blog" project and then adapted and customised to this project.

-flowchart?

 ---
 ## Testing